 Parking some hints on where to park

-We also thank The Three Horseshoes, Winkwell, Bourne End, HP1 2RZ for their sponsorship and support throughout our five and more years of BURPing.
+We also thank The Three Horseshoes, Winkwell, Bourne End, HP1 2RZ for their sponsorship and support throughout our many years of BURPing.

 Berkhamsted Civic Centre

 Entry will be by donation.
 We suggest that each adult might like to contribute at least £5

 "Opera-lele brought the house down with their clever and thoroughly entertaining show!
 Simply brilliant."
 Matthew Wetmore, director, Halesworth Arts Festival